Transactional Synchronization Extensions: Implementation

 Intel's TSX/TSX-NI specification describes how the transactional memory is exposed to programmers, but withholds details on the actual transactional memory implementation.
 Intel specifies in its developer's and optimization manuals that Haswell maintains both read-sets and write-sets at the granularity of a cache line, tracking addresses in the L1 data cache of the processor.
 Intel also states that data conflicts are detected through the cache coherence protocol.

 Haswell's L1 data cache has an associativity of eight.
 This means that in this implementation, a transactional execution that writes to nine distinct locations mapping to the same cache set will abort.
 However, due to micro-architectural implementations, this does not mean that fewer accesses to the same set are guaranteed to never abort.
 Additionally, in CPU configurations with Hyper-Threading Technology, the L1 cache is shared between the two threads on the same core, so operations in a sibling logical processor of the same core can cause evictions.

-Independent research points into Haswell’s transactional memory most likely being a deferred update system using the per-core caches for transactional data and register checkpoints.
+Independent research points into Haswell's transactional memory most likely being a deferred update system using the per-core caches for transactional data and register checkpoints.
 In other words, Haswell is more likely to use the cache-based transactional memory system, as it is a much less risky implementation choice.
 On the other hand, Intel's Skylake or later may combine this cache-based approach with memory ordering buffer (MOB) for the same purpose, possibly also providing multi-versioned transactional memory that is more amenable to speculative multithreading.

 History and bugs

+Haswell and Broadwell bug (2014)

 In August 2014, Intel announced that a bug exists in the TSX/TSX-NI implementation on Haswell, Haswell-E, Haswell-EP and early Broadwell CPUs, which resulted in disabling the TSX/TSX-NI feature on affected CPUs via a microcode update.
 The bug was fixed in F-0 steppings of the vPro-enabled Core M-5Y70 Broadwell CPU in November 2014.

 The bug was found and then reported during a diploma thesis in the School of Electrical and Computer Engineering of the National Technical University of Athens.

+Skylake bug (2018)

 In October 2018, Intel disclosed a TSX/TSX-NI memory ordering issue found in some Skylake processors.
 As a result of a microcode update, HLE support was disabled in the affected CPUs, and RTM was mitigated by sacrificing one performance counter when used outside of Intel SGX mode or System Management Mode (SMM).
 System software would have to either effectively disable RTM or update performance monitoring tools not to use the affected performance counter.